ohdongha/OrthNet/README.md

 - 2018-10-31 The first CLfinder-OrthNet paper is published in *DNA Research* and now [online](https://academic.oup.com/dnaresearch/advance-article/doi/10.1093/dnares/dsy035/5151297).

 ## Updates
-- 2019-06-25 Minor fixes on inconsistencies of BHPairs file name formats, etc.
+- 2019-06-25 Minor fixes on temporary file name formats; added more options to `parse_gtf_2table.py` to help the preparation of input#1.
 - 2018-12-25 Added `cluster_OrthNet_topology_exact.py` (previously `search_OrthNet_topology.py`) and `search_OrthNet_CNVs.py`; minor bug fixes and improvements
 - 2018-06-05 Added options to use [MMseqs2](https://github.com/soedinglab/mmseqs2) to generate inputs #2 and #3.
 MMseqs2 is much faster than orthoMCL or BLASTP and also generate one HSP (High-scoring Segment Pair) per each sequence comparison.